The Crazy History Of Poker

 The origins of poker are debated, but most historians agree that it evolved from a blend of European and Persian card games.

 Meanwhile, in Europe, the French game “Poque” and the German game “Pochen” both involved bluffing, betting, and vying for the highest hand.
 The very word “poker” may derive from “poque.”
+These vying games, as classic European card games, played a central role in shaping the mechanics and terminology of poker.
 These games were brought to the New World by French settlers in Louisiana.
+Poker originated from a blend of these European and English games, with the English game brag being particularly influential in the development of modern poker.

 Poker on the Mississippi River

-Originally, the game was played with a 20-card deck and four players, each dealt five cards.
+Originally, the game was played with a players pack of twenty cards and four players, each dealt five cards.
 Bets were placed on who had the best hand.
+This early form was a high gambling western game, popular among gamblers and adventurers.
 By the 1830s, the standard 52-card deck was introduced, expanding the game and allowing for more hand combinations like flushes.

 Riverboat poker quickly became associated with the romance and danger of frontier life.
 Professional gamblers, often seen as both entertainers and outlaws, made their living on the river.
 Cheating was common, leading to confrontations and even duels.

 Yet the game spread like wild fire, becoming part of the cultural fabric of America.
+New Orleans was a key hub for the spread of poker in America.
 Poker had found its home: at the intersection of risk, fortune, and adventure.

 Poker in the Wild West

 If the Mississippi gave poker its start, the American Wild West cemented its legend.
+During this era, poker began to take on its legendary status as a defining part of American culture.
 In frontier towns, mining camps, and saloons, poker was the card game of choice.

 Saloons from Deadwood to Dodge City hosted endless poker games.
 Here, poker wasn’t just entertainment; it was survival.
-Fortunes changed hands across rough wooden tables, often under the threat of gunfire.
+Poker started to become a symbol of the American frontier, with fortunes changing hands across rough wooden tables, often under the threat of gunfire.

 The most famous story from this era is that of Wild Bill Hickok, the lawman and gambler who was shot dead during a poker game in Deadwood, South Dakota, in 1876.
 He reportedly held a pair of aces and eights, forever known as the “Dead Man’s Hand.”

 In the Wild West, poker became a symbol of America: bold, dangerous, and full of opportunity.
-It was played by outlaws, lawmen, and pioneers a like, anyone willing to test their nerve and luck.
+It was played by outlaws, lawmen, and pioneers alike, anyone willing to test their nerve and luck.
+Poker has been called the national card game of the United States, and its play and jargon permeate American culture.

 POKER VARIANTS EMERGE & POKER IN LAS VEGAS